Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-16-Retention Policies  .md

 ### Review
-In this lab, you have completed:

-+ Create Retention Policy with Static mode
-+ Create Retention Policy with Adaptive scope
+During this lab, you've gained knowledge on the process of Create Retention Policy with Static mode and Adaptive scope

 ## You have successfully completed the lab